Highland Zimbabwe to Coastal Mozambique Birding Tour — African Pitta Special

 Day 2.
 Birding Harare’s miombo woodlands and surrounds

 Today we spend much of the day visiting further miombo woodland sites around the city, such as the wonderful Haka Park, where we will focus more time targeting Brachystegia woodland specials, such as African Spotted Creeper, Green-backed Honeybird and White-breasted Cuckooshrike.
 We can also try for some of the species we may have missed the previous day, while further widespread species to be sought include White-crested Helmetshrike, Grey Penduline Tit, Stierling’s Wren-Warbler and Red-headed Weaver.
 We will also explore some of the open, grassy floodplains during the course of the day.
-Although we are too early for these floodplains to be inundated with water, bringing with it many exciting tropical species (Harare is famous for its supreme wetland birding later in the season and we have a specific tour setup for this pursuit), the now mostly dry floodplains do still host some desirable species such as Rosy-throated Longclaw, Pale-crowned Cisticola and Yellow-mantled Widowbird.
+Although we are too early for these floodplains to be inundated with water, bringing with it many exciting tropical species (Harare is famous for its supreme wetland birding later in the season, please contact us to set up a custom tour for this pursuit), the now mostly dry floodplains do still host some desirable species such as Rosy-throated Longclaw, Pale-crowned Cisticola and Yellow-mantled Widowbird.
 Following a good day and an even better introduction into miombo woodland birding, we will round off the day with a wonderful meal.

 The prized African Spotted Creeper is a big target on this tour.